JavierBaltar/chaos-engineering-getting-started/README.md

 - Chaos Operator
 This operator is built using the Operator SDK framework and manages the lifecycle of a chaos experiment.

-Chaos Custom Resource Definitions
+- Chaos Custom Resource Definitions
 Litmus comes with three main CRDs: ChaosEngine, ChaosExperiment, and ChaosResult.
-- ChaosExperiment defines the experiment itself, required actions, and their schedule
+- ChaosExperiment defines the experiment itself, actions, and their schedule.
 - ChaosEngine connects an application or Kubernetes node to the specific ChaosExperiment
 - ChaosResult stores the results of the experiment.
 Operator exports it as Prometheus metrics.

 Chaos Hub